Czar102/ownable/README.md

 Note that the contract's owner can not be set to the zero address, i.e. the contract can not be withoyt ownership.

-The contract's first owner is given in the contructor.
+The contract's initial owner is the contract deployer.

 This module is used through inheritance.
 It will make available the modifier `onlyOwner`, which can be applied to your functions to